Weather: Slip, slap and slop - another scorcher forecast for today - NZ Herald

 An overnight low of 19C will ensure no blankets will be necessary come bedtime.

-Northland to Kāpiti - including the Coromandel Peninsula, Bay of Plenty and the central high country - are all forecast to be fine and hot.
+Northland to Kāpiti - including the Coromandel Peninsula, Bay of Plenty, and the central high country - are all forecast to be fine and hot.

 However, cloudy areas are also expected this morning and later tonight, MetService says.